 Defend against DoS attacks

-Calico automatically enforces specific types of blacklist policies at the earliest possible point in the packet processing pipeline, including offloading to NIC hardware whenever possible.
+Calico automatically enforces specific types of deny-list policies at the earliest possible point in the packet processing pipeline, including offloading to NIC hardware whenever possible.

 During a DoS attack, a cluster can receive massive numbers of connection requests from attackers.
 The faster these connection requests are dropped, the less flooding and overloading to your hosts.
 When you define DoS mitigation rules in Calico network policy, Calico enforces the rules as efficiently as possible to minimize the impact.